astrochart/astrochart.github.io/wiki/telescope_design.md

 We provide a ready to run SD card image which can get you started.

 1. Download the latest [CHART Pi image](https://galileo.sese.asu.edu/chart/).
 2. Use an SD card burner to write the image to an SD card.
-We like [Balena Etcher](https://etcher.balena.io/).
+We like the official [Raspberry Pi imager](https://www.raspberrypi.com/software/) or [Balena Etcher](https://etcher.balena.io/).
 ### Set up your RPi
 To get started, we need to make sure that all our wires are hooked up and ready to go.